-On May 4, 2016, we entered into a revolving credit facility (the "Construction Revolver") with Mizuho Bank Ltd., as administrative agent, and Goldman Sachs Bank USA, under which we may borrow up to \$200 million.
-The Construction

-Revolver also includes a \$100 million accordion feature.
+On May 4, 2016, we entered into a revolving credit facility (as amended to date, the "Construction Revolver") with Mizuho Bank Ltd., as administrative agent, and Goldman Sachs Bank USA, under which we may borrow up to \$200 million.
+The Construction Revolver also includes a \$100 million accordion feature.
+On October 27, 2017, we and Mizuho entered into an amendment to the Construction Revolver, which reduces the amount that we may borrow to up to \$50 million.
 Amounts borrowed under the Construction Revolver may be repaid and reborrowed in support of our commercial and small scale utility projects in the United States until the May 4, 2021 maturity date.
 The Construction Revolver includes representations, covenants, and events of default customary for financing transactions of this type.